 If you enjoy strolling along the beach as the sun slowly disappears from the horizon, be sure to stop by Setouchi City (瀬戸内市) in Okayama Prefecture.
-The sunset you will be seeing was chosen to be one of the top 100 sunsets in Japan!
-If you decide to book a “sunset kayaking course”, you can even paddle your way in between the small islands scattered along the Seto Inland Sea to search for your perfect sunset viewing spot (=ﾟωﾟ)ﾉ.
+The sunset you will be seeing was chosen to be one of the Top 100 Sunsets in Japan!
+If you decide to book a “sunset kayaking course”, you can

-There are plenty of “joyful trains” in Japan but have you ever boarded one that features live performance?
-Resort Shirakami (リゾート白神) is the only joyful train in Japan with live performances that includes shamisen (Japanese guitar), puppet play and Japanese folk tales told in Tsugaru dialect (津軽弁)!
+There are plenty of “joyful trains” in Japan but have you ever boarded one with live performances?
+Resort Shirakami (リゾートしらかみ) is the only joyful train in Japan with live performances, including shamisen (Japanese guitar), puppet plays, and Japanese folk tales told in the Tsugaru dialect (津軽弁)!

 Have you heard of the Seto Ohashi Bridge (瀬戸大橋)?
 It is currently the world’s longest 2-tiered bridge system!
 With a total length of 13.1 km, it takes approximately 20 minutes to cross that bridge by car or train.
 If you want to see this record-breaking world bridge that crosses five small islands in the Seto